 Stadium Way West

-The Club will reply to any written complaint received by its customer services operation within ten working days.
+The Club will reply to any written complaint received by its Customer Services operation within 10 working days.
 Should it not be possible to resolve the matter in this time we will send a holding letter explaining what steps are being taken and when a full response could be expected.
-If a complaint is sent to a department or individual outside the customer services department then there may be a delay in responding to the complaint.
+If a complaint is sent to a department or individual outside the Customer Services department then there may be a delay in responding to the complaint.

-If the supporter or customer is unhappy with the reply, they can refer the matter to the executive director of the Club who will reply within ten working days of the complaint being referred to him or her.
+If the supporter or customer is unhappy with the reply, they can refer the matter to the Executive Director of the Club, who will reply within 10 working days of the complaint being referred to him or her.
 If the supporter or customer remains unhappy they can refer the matter directly to The Independent Football Ombudsman (IFO) using the following details:

 All staff whether full time, part time or casual labour employed on matchdays have a duty to act as ambassadors for MK Dons Football Club with a duty to proper supporter care and attention.